 A: The Credit Act requires that Debt Counsellors use an accredited Payment Distribution Agency (PDA) to manage their client’s money in order to prevent mishandling of funds which means your money stays safe.

 Your accredited Payment Distribution Agency (PDA) handles the distribution of your money, and will also provide you with monthly statements.
-The PDA DebtSafe have partnered with is called Intuitive PDA.

 A: In certain cases, we will be able to assist.

 But it would depend on that person’s situation.
 To be viable for our program they would need a stable income to start with.
 Other factors that will need to be considered first are the amount of debt they have, the type of debt they have, what their living expenses are and their marital status.